 I represented BSP at the October 20, 2017 Center for Career Education 2017 Engineering Career Fair.

-As a clinical researcher, I started work in September 2016 with Dr. Michael Thorpy at the Montefiore Medical Center on a study to better diagnose patients with narcolepsy and cataplexy.
-Also in the works is a presentation about sleep apnea in neurological disorders.
+As a clinical researcher, I worked from September to November 2016 with Dr. Michael Thorpy at the Montefiore Medical Center on a study to better diagnose patients with narcolepsy and cataplexy.
+While at Montefiore, I published this article about the role of reactive astrogliosis in epilepsy.

 Previously, I worked with epileptologists at the Northeast Regional Epilepsy Group and initiated the Brain Tumor-Related Epilepsy Research Consortium.
 The mission of this Consortium is to improve the quality of life of people of all ages with brain tumor-related epilepsy.

 Other projects that I was involved in were:

 Continuous video- EEG monitoring in detection of vasospasm

 To determine if continuous video- EEG monitoring could used for the detection of vasospasm and if is more sensitive as compared to existing diagnostic modalities such as clinical exam, transcranial Doppler and angiography.
 Click here for the project proposal.

 Efficacy of anti-seizure medication in traumatic brain injury

 Individuals with traumatic brain injury are administered prophylactic anti-seizure drugs (ASDs) for 7 days without a thorough understanding of whether ASDs in this situation are actually beneficial.
 In this study, we are trying to examine the efficacy of ASDs in traumatic brain injury.
 Click here for the project proposal.

 I also worked on a project investigating the effects of lacosamide on mood and quality of life in people with refractory partial epilepsy.
 The manuscript has been accepted for publication in Epilepsy and Behavior.